Eigenvector dynamics under free addition: Definition and main notations

-The aim of this note is to quantify the relationship between the eigenvectors of the matrix $M_t$ with the eigenvectors of the initial matrix $M_0=A$.
-In particular, we consider one given eigenvector of the matrix $M_t$ denoted as $|\psi_i^t\rangle$ and we want to compute, in the large limit of large dimension $N$, the overlaps of this vector $|\psi_i^t\rangle$ with the eigenvectors of $A$ denoted in the following as $|\phi_1\rangle, \cdots, |\phi_N\rangle$ (which form an orthonormal basis).
-As the matrix $H_t$ is rotationally invariant for all $t$, we can suppose with no loss of generality that the matrix $A$ is {\it diagonal}.
+The aim of this paper is to quantify the relationship between the eigenvectors of the matrix $M(t)$ with the ones of the initial matrix $M(0)=A$.
+In particular, we consider one given eigenvector of the matrix $M(t)$ denoted as $\psi_i^t$ and we want to compute, in the limit of large dimension $N$, its projections on the (orthonormal) eigenvectors of $A$ denoted in the following as $\phi_1, \cdots, \phi_N$.
+The scalar products between the vectors $\psi_i^t$ and $\phi_j$ are also called {\it overlaps} between $\psi_i^t$ and $\phi_j$ and denoted $\langle \psi_i^t |\phi_j\rangle$.
+Because the matrix $H(t)$ is rotationally invariant for all $t$, we can (and will) suppose with no loss of generality that the matrix $A$ is {\it diagonal}.